 On: May 13, 2019 | By: Arnesh Roy | 5 min. read

 In a previous blog post, I discussed what I had learned by attending a seminar cosponsored by the Bureau of Industry and Security (BIS) and the Minnesota Trade Office.
 I described how to find an item’s Export Control Classification Number (ECCN) on the Commerce Control List (CCL).

 In today’s blog post, I will describe the next step in the process: How to use the Commerce Country Chart to determine if an export license is required based on the reasons for control.

-The process I’m describing relates to items that fall under the jurisdiction of the U.S. Department of Commerce, which is the vast majority of goods.
+The process I’m describing relates to items that fall under the jurisdiction of the U.S. Department of Commerce, which most goods do.
 Keep in mind, however, that the license determination process for products that fall under the jurisdiction of the State Department or other agency will be different.
-(If you don't know who has jurisdiction over your exports, read Chapter 5 of the Export Procedures and Documentation: An In-Depth Guide.)
+(If you don't know who has jurisdiction over your exports, read my blog post, Determining Export Controls Jurisdiction and Classification: ITAR and EAR Order of Review.)

 Reasons for Export Control

 There are four factors that go into determining whether or not you’ll need an export license:

 - The destination,

 - The end-user, and

 - The end-use.